 Ask: Which rocket is the tallest?
-(Volunteers respond.)
+(Children respond.)
 Which rocket is the shortest?

 Distribute connect cubes.
-Say: We will use these cubes to measure the rockets.
-(Demonstrate) Children connect and count the cubes as they measure each rocket.
+Say: We will use these cubes to measure the rockets. (demonstrate) Children connect and count the cubes as they measure each rocket.
 Write each child's name and his or her cube count on chart paper.

-If time permits, children illustrate their rockets.
+If time permits, children draw pictures of their rockets.